 Baseline regions

 For each type of base station there are two baseline limits corresponding to on the one hand blocks in the FDD DL region, and on the other blocks in the FDD UL and TDD regions.
 These levels are presented in Table X. The FDD DL baseline levels have been derived from requirements for BS-to-UE and UE-to-BS interference requirements, whereas the FDD UL/TDD baseline levels have been derived from the BS-to-BS interference analysis in Section X. The limits provided are per antenna in the FDD DL region and per cell in the FDD UL/TDD regions.

-In the case where the limit is per cell, however, the total calculated power should also be reduced by a factor of 3 dB due to the different polarization.
+When the power limit is defined per cell, a simplistic method for calculating the total power used in the cell is to add up the power from each antenna column/element.
+This will overestimate the interference power, as for the most part the antenna powers will not add up constructively, and since the usage of advanced antennas may be considerably different (narrow lobes, dynamic lobes, …).
+For limits defined per cell 3 dB should be removed from the total power due to the different polarization.

 [Editor’s note: Consider switching to 5 MHz measurement bandwidth, as that has been used for other BEMs.]

-Table 29: Baseline power limits (dBm/MHz e.i.r.p.)
+Baseline power limits (dBm/MHz e.i.r.p.)